 Apart from quarantine regulations, products being imported into Australia must also meet a number of other requirements.
 Details of these requirements are contained in the Food and Agriculture Import Regulations and Standards (FAIRS) report updated each year by this office.
-The most recent update was published November 2016 and can be downloaded at:
+The most recent update can be downloaded at: http://gain.fas.usda.gov/Lists/Advanced%20Search/AllItems.aspx.

-http://gain.fas.usda.gov/Lists/Advanced%20Search/AllItems.aspx.